F1 vs IndyCar

-Formula 1 and IndyCar are the two premier open-wheel racing series in the world, but they differ enormously in philosophy, design, cost, and global reach.
-Whether you are a dedicated F1 fan curious about what happens across the Atlantic, or an IndyCar enthusiast wondering how the series compares to the pinnacle of motorsport, this comprehensive guide breaks down everything you need to know.
+Formula 1 and IndyCar are the two premier open-wheel racing series in the world — but they differ enormously in philosophy, design, cost, and reach.
+Here is everything you need to know.

 Overview